-A quick overnight camping trip to the Spanish Peaks with a past partner.
+A quick overnight camping trip to the Spanish Peaks with someone.

 One of the most interesting areas of the Rockies, to me, is the area of southern Colorado and northern New Mexico.
 And artificial state boundary may separate this area, but it is a distinct area none- the-less.